Managing by Network

 Are you an employee of EPA, NOAA, USACE or USBR?
 We encourage you to apply for an open seat.

 Employees from EPA, NOAA, USACE and USBR will receive preference in the competitive selection process for open seats.

 We understand that these agencies work closely with the cohost agencies of the Managing by Network course.
 Instructors and participants alike value the expertise and role of these agencies related to water quality, aquatic life, restoration, recreation, and planning needs associated with drought, flooding and infrastructure considerations.

-For the past three years, representatives of these agencies have greatly contributed to the peer-learning element of the course.
+For the past four years, representatives of these agencies have greatly contributed to the peer-learning element of the course.
 These participants have highlighted their agency's mission, practices and innovations in working with partners, stakeholders and permittees.
 With alumni recommendation for continued participation and cohosts support for selection preference, representatives of EPA, NOAA, USACE and USBR will continue to deepen the interagency peer-learning network of the Academy.

 Contact Liz Madison for more information about open seat tuition payment information, including:

 - vendor information needed to complete the SF-182 Training Authorization Form, required by Federal agencies to obligate funding, prior to the use of a federal credit card to pay tuition;

 - processing validation information required by state and local agencies or organizations, prior to the use of a credit card to pay tuition.